RF Preamps

 Rural 12

 This Windows program calculates system noise figure.
 Two coax entries accommodate a preamp anywhere in the feedline.
 Preamp benefit reference: all preamp entries 0.
 Stereo 50 dB quieting sensitivity should improve by the benefit amount.
-Net gain reference: antenna with balun connected directly to the tuner.
+Net gain reference: antenna with balun connected directly to the receiver.

 Antenna loss includes conductor loss (usually < 0.1 dB), mismatch loss (usually < 1 dB), and balun loss (typically 0.75 dB for a 300Ω ferrite balun, 0.1 dB for a halfwave coaxial balun).
 RG-6 loss is about 2 dB/100′.
 Power divider loss is typically 3.3 dB/split (8-way divider: 3 splits).
-Tuner noise figure is approximately equal to monophonic 50 dB quieting sensitivity minus 10.5 dBf.
-I derived this figure by measuring six tuners at full IF and audio bandwidth.
+Receiver noise figure is approximately equal to monophonic 50 dB quieting sensitivity minus 10.5 dBf.
+I derived this figure by measuring six FM tuners at full IF and audio bandwidth.
 They yielded differences of 10.0, 10.4, 10.4, 10.5, 10.5, and 11.3 dB.

 The wide range of sky and manmade noise levels makes calculating a definitive system noise figure impossible.
 But you can change any entry to determine its significance.
 Both noise terms can vary with antenna bearing and time of day.
 If you believe your external noise is generally low, you may find a preamp worthwhile.
 But if you expect it to be more often high than low, you may decide that a preamp offers little benefit.